Mchl/links/programming.md

 * [Programming Notes for Professional](http://goalkicker.com/) - Based on retired StackOverflow docs
 * [Kyle Simpson: You Don't Know JS](https://github.com/getify/You-Dont-Know-JS)

+# GraphQL

+* [Apollo](https://www.apollographql.com/) - Build a universal GraphQL API on top of your existing REST APIs, so you can ship new application features fast without waiting on backend changes.

 # JavaScript/ECMAScript

 * [How to escape async/await hell](https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c)